mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.9/index.md

 ## Components

-DC/OS 1.13.8 includes the following component versions:
+DC/OS 1.13.9 includes the following component versions:

 - Apache&reg; Mesos&reg; 1.8.2-dev

 ### DC/OS Fixed and Improved Issues

 - Fixed an issue introduced in 1.13.8 that caused a crashloop of dcos-net when reconciling L4LB.
-This issue was preventing users to successfully upgrade their DC/OS version.
+This issue was preventing users from successfully upgrading their DC/OS instance.
 (COPS-6002)

-- D2IQ-66988

 - Fixed an issue where in some rare circumstances, after upgrading a cluster from DC/OS 1.11 to DC/OS 1.13 users were no longer able to launch tasks that use the UCR containerizer.
 (D2IQ-64507, COPS-5868)

 - DC/OS no longer increases the rate limit for `journald` logging.
 Scale testing demonstrated that raising the limit can overload `journald`, causing stress for other components.
 The default of 10000 messages per 30 seconds appears to distinguish well between busy components and excessively verbose components.
 (D2IQ-53763, COPS-5830)